LRT in

 20 minutes early mornings (from 5:30 am)

-Both routes are interlined from South Harbor to Shaker Square, with about half of the service on both routes terminating at Tower City-Public Square.
-For this reason, descriptions of travel will be in three sections: South Harbor to Shaker Square, followed by the Green route from Shaker Square to Green, then the Blue route from Shaker Square to Warrensville.
+Both the Green and Blue lines are interlined from South Harbor to Shaker Square, with about half of the service on both routes terminating at Tower City-Public Square.
+For this reason, descriptions of travel will be in three sections: South Harbor to Shaker Square, followed by the Green route from Shaker Square to Green, and the Blue route from Shaker Square to Warrensville:

-Here is a run-down of the trip from South Harbor to Shaker Square that takes approximately 22 minutes:
+The trip from South Harbor to Shaker Square takes approximately 22 minutes.

 Photo by page author